lynnlangit/gcp-for-bioinformatics/6_Advanced_GCP_&_Scripts/5_use_variant_transforms_library.md

 ### What is it?

-VariantTransforms is a tool (open source library, written in Python) for transforming and processing VCF files in a scalable manner.
+VariantTransforms is a tool (open source library, written in Python) for transforming & processing VCF files in a scalable manner.

 It supports working with hundreds of thousands of files, millions of samples, and billions of records